polinchw/docker-tools/README.md

 - Run this command on the swarm mananger:

-  sudo docker swarm init --advertise-addr IP-ADDRESS-OF-SWARM-MANAGER
+  sudo docker swarm init --advertise-addr IP-ADDRESS-OF-SWARM-MASTER

   Write down the token given out for the swarm to use in the next section.